From Care to Cure and Back

 Collaboration with LINA fellows

-Aside from their explorations of the The Children’s Maritime Health Resort of Military Insured Persons, their work with mentors, and their participation at the Pula event, Rebeka and Joaquin have produced videos that can be viewed on the link below.
+Aside from their explorations of the The Children’s Maritime Health Resort of Military Insured Persons, their work with mentors, and their participation at the Pula event, Rebeka and Joaquin have produced videos.

 View Rebeka Bratož Gornik's video >>